 Words by Tara

 I still remember the exact moment that I first saw Arlia.
-We both had just started working at the Melbourne Zoo, and this particular day, while I was washing some glasses, Arlia walked in the door.
+We both had just started working at the Melbourne Zoo.
+On this particular day, while I was washing some glasses, Arlia walked in the door.
 I don’t really know how to explain the feeling that I got.
-I was this instant ‘who is that girl?
-I need to know more’ feeling.
-Funnily enough it turns out that initial feeling wasn’t mutual, but persistence paid off!
+I was this instant ‘who is that girl? and, need to know more’ feeling.
+Funnily enough, it turns out that initial feeling wasn’t mutual, but persistence paid off!

 It took close to a year for the timing to be right but when it was things moved quickly.
-I moved in from day one and six months in we’d named our first child and dreamt of our wedding day.
-Our love was intense, passionate and something different to what I’d experienced in other relationships.
+I moved in from day one.
+Three months in, we’d named our first child and dreamt of our wedding day.
+Our love was intense, passionate, and something different from what I’d experienced in other relationships.

 That night we rode to a beach to watch the sunset.
-We sat on the secluded beach, not a worry in the world.
-We spoke about our love and commitment.
-We spoke about what we meant to each other and the old phrase ‘when you know, you know’ was thrown around.
-We sat and discussed marriage, planned who we would want to join us on the wedding day.
-We are both shy people and the pressure of having a day where we would be the centre of attention made us nervous.
-We didn’t want anything elaborate just a celebration of love.
-We decided that eloping was something that suited us more.
-We’d run away get married and celebrate with our loved ones on their return.
+We sat on the secluded beach, not a worry in the world, and spoke about our love and commitment.
+We spoke about what we meant to each other, and the old phrase ‘when you know, you know’ was thrown around.
+Together we sat and discussed marriage, planned who we would want to join us on the wedding day.
+We are both shy people, and the pressure of having a day where we would be the center of attention made us nervous.
+We didn’t want anything elaborate, just a celebration of love.
+Making the decision to elope suited us.
+We’d run away, get married and celebrate with our loved ones on our return.

 I know that a few people reading this will know what comes next.
 It was the single worst night of my life.

-That night she was airlifted off the island to the hospital for emergency, life-saving, brain surgery to stop a large bleed on the brain while I waited back on the island for the first boat back to the mainland.
+Within the hour, she was airlifted off the island to the hospital for emergency, life-saving brain surgery to stop a large bleed on the brain.
+I had to wait back on the island for the first boat back to the mainland in the morning.

 The week that followed is one made up of nightmares.
-As Arlia lay in an induced coma the prospect of what a traumatic brain injury looked like in our life was sometimes grim.
-There was a chance she’d never wake up and if she did things could be very different.
-She might not be able to walk or talk, she might lose years of her memory which would mean she would have no idea who I was.
+As Arlia lay in an induced coma, the prospect of what a traumatic brain injury looked like in our life was sometimes grim.
+There was a chance she’d never wake up, and even if she did, things could be very different.
+She might not be able to walk or talk, or she might lose years of her memory, which would mean she would have no idea who I was.

-In the months that followed we learnt that while physically Arlia was uninjured there are some mental injuries that we now cope with.
-Our focus turned to recovery and marriage was something that just wasn’t the priority.
+In the months that followed, we learned that while physically Arlia was relatively uninjured (she had skull fractures and a considerable site where they’d cut into her skull), there are some mental injuries that we now cope with.
+Our focus turned to recovery, and marriage was something that just wasn’t the priority.

-A year down the track I felt like we were starting to finally get to a place where we could move on with our lives and although an elopement was something we wanted before it had become imporatnt to us to have a wedding with our loved ones there.
+A year down the track, I felt like we were starting to finally get to a place where we could move on with our lives, and although an elopement was something we wanted before, it had become important to us to have a wedding with our loved ones there.

-Arlia is a trained jeweller so I knew getting an engagement ring right was a huge priority.
-I wanted to use a parti-sapphire in the ring, one that was a beautiful blue/green colour – the same two colours of our eyes.
-I actually sourced a raw stone that was mined in Queensland and had it specifically cut to my requirements.
-It was important to me to use Australian stones and a jeweller who would handcraft a piece that would be unique.
+Arlia is a trained jeweler, so I knew getting an engagement ring right was a huge priority.
+I wanted to use a parti-sapphire in the ring, one that was a beautiful blue/green color – the same two colors of our eyes.
+I actually sourced a raw stone mined in Queensland, and it was specifically cut to my requirements.
+It was important to me to use Australian stones and a jeweler who would handcraft a piece that would be unique.
 Natalia Milosz Piekarska was a perfect fit.
 She helped me to design and build a ring that would be perfect.

-I’ll be honest, it took me a while to save and pay for the ring.
+I’ll be honest; it took me a while to save and pay for the ring.
 In fact, the process took eight months.
-With Arlia out of work in her recovery, it was really challenging to balance having enough money to pay rent with and being able to save a little extra each week to pay for a custom designed ring (and without Arlia cottoning on!).
+With Arlia out of work in her recovery, it was really challenging to balance having enough money to pay rent with and saving a little extra each week to pay for a custom-designed ring (and without Arlia cottoning on!).

-Once I physically had the ring there was a little extra spring in my step.
+Once I physically had the ring, there was a little extra spring in my step.
 I sat with her Mum and asked if she would mind if I married her daughter – which, I might add, was much more nerve-wracking than it needed to be!
-I planned to fly Arlia from the Gold Coast to Melbourne that weekend and propose in the city we fell in love in.
+Plane tickets were booked – I planned to fly Arlia from the Gold Coast to Melbourne that weekend and propose in the city we fell in love in.